openaustralia/infrastructure/README.md

 it will always add a new record unless there is already a `TXT` record with the value `some text` on the root of the domain.

+To add a new domain, first you will need to add the domain in [DNSMadeEasy web console](https://cp.dnsmadeeasy.com/).
+Then, you can copy the Ansible dnsmadeeasy task template from any of the roles that use it remembering to change the `domain=` parameter to the new domain name.

 ## Note about the custom dnsmadeeasy module

 We've made some fixes to the dnsmadeeasy module which allow it work for MX and TXT records, root A